The first day of the meeting involved a tour of the old Lincoln Highway.

 Brian Reynolds checks out the rescue site.

-Brian, with his back to the camera, looks at a tree planted in honor of the rescued miners.
+Brian, with his back to the camera, looks at a tree planted in honor of

 The plaque shown on the rock in the previous photo.